-PRINTS POSTAL CARDS
+PRINTS POSTAL GARDS

 Amazing New Advertising Machine!
-Learn how businesses are now boosting sales ir spite of conditions-with ad messages- printed on government postals with amazing new patented CARDMASTER.
-Guaranteed five years.
+Amazing New Advertising Machine: Learn how businesses are now boosting sales in spite of conditions-with ad messages-printed on government postals with amazing new patented CARDMASTER.
+Guarunteed five years.
 Low price-sold direct.
-SEND NAME for FREE illustrated book of money-making ideas and complete unique advertising plans ideas and complete unique advertising plans.
+SEND NAME for FREE illustrated book of money-making ideas and complete unique advertising plans.
 Send your name today to CARDMASTER CO., 1920 Sunnyside Avenue, Dept. 10-A, Chicago 40, III.

-Say it better . . .
-Say it forever . . .
-Say it for less U. S. Bronze leadership in quality and artistry is u.
-3. Bronze leadership in quality and artistry is for-ever impressing everybody everywhere, and low price keep our customers pleased, too.
-Write now for new complete FREE color catalog and information - helpful suggestions for honor rolls, awards, memorials, testi-monials, for everything.
-Write to vakian vernacular, said:
+Say It better . . .
+Say It forever . . .
+Say It for less U. S. Bronze leadership in quality and artistry is forover impressing everybody everywhere, and low prices keep our customers pleased, too.
+Write now for new complete FREE color catalog and information - helpful suggestions for honor rolls, awards, memorials, testimonials, for everything.
+Write to